marceldobehere/goofy-media-front/README.md

 * [ ] Converting :emojis: in Posts and comments
 * [ ] Improving the Post Entry Component to not do silly DOM shenanigans
 * [ ] Getting the raw post body (Either a button or a setting)
-* [ ] Adding some trusted domains for embedded media
 * [ ] Some kind of privacy policy / GDPR notice
 * [ ] Password rules for registration (enforced by the client)
 * [ ] Optional Anonymous Feedback